dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 ### Client-side in the browser

 For transient data that the user is actively creating, a common backing store is the browser's `localStorage` and `sessionStorage` collections.
-Client-side storage scenarios have an advantage over server-side storage in that the app isn't required to manage or clear the stored state if the circuit is abandoned.
+The app isn't required to manage or clear the stored state if the circuit is abandoned, which is an advantage over server-side storage.

 > [!NOTE]
 > "Client-side" in this section refers to client-side scenarios in the browser, not the [Blazor client-side hosting model](xref:blazor/hosting-models#client-side). `localStorage` and `sessionStorage` can be used in Blazor client-side apps but only by writing custom code or using a 3rd party package.